Haystack Mountain Ski Area

-The Hermitage Club at Haystack Mountain is a private, member owned club, which provides alpine skiing on Haystack Mountain in Wilmington, Vermont to its members.
+The Hermitage Club at Haystack Mountain is a private, member-owned club that provides alpine skiing on Haystack Mountain in Wilmington, Vermont to its members.

 The ski area

 The ski area comprises three major sections: the lower mountain, upper mountain, and The Witches.
 The lower mountain is entirely beginner terrain.
 The upper mountain has intermediate and advanced terrain.
 The Witches is advanced terrain except for an intermediate run down the west (or “back”) side.

-The ski area’s largest lift, The Barnstormer, is a Doppelmayr six-person, detachable lift, with a protective bubble.
+The ski area's largest lift, The Barnstormer, is a Doppelmayr six-person, detachable lift, with a protective bubble.
 The Barnstormer serves the upper mountain, and takes skiers from the clubhouse to the summit of Haystack Mountain.
 The Tage lift, a Skytrac quad, on the north side of the ski area, brings skiers from the Hermitage Inn to the upper mountain.
 The Stags Leap lift, also a Skytrac quad, serves the lower mountain and connects the lower mountain to the upper mountain, with an optional mid-point exit at the top of the lower mountain.
 The Witches lift, a CTEC triple, serves The Witches area of the mountain.

-Members have access to an 80,000 square ft clubhouse with a bar, restaurant, game room, bowling alley, and movie theatre.
+Members have access to an 80,000-ft2 clubhouse with a bar, restaurant, game room, bowling alley, and movie theatre.
 The clubhouse also includes a spa, gym, and lockers for members to keep ski equipment.
-There is a 2,700 square foot mid-mountain cabin, with a 900 square foot wrap-around porch, and a restaurant and bar.
+There is a 2,700 ft2 mid-mountain cabin, with a 900 ft2 wrap-around porch, and a restaurant and bar.